fluxlinkage/QtWebApp-faster/README.md

-This fork adds a `HttpResponse::writeSingle` method, which can write both HTTP header and body to the socket with a single `HttpResponse::writeToSocket` call.
+﻿This fork adds a `HttpResponse::writeSingle` method, which can write both HTTP header and body to the socket with a single `HttpResponse::writeToSocket` call.
 It could be much faster than `HttpResponse::write` method under certain conditions, especially when your network is very fast or your client and server are running on a same machine ( in that case, using `HttpResponse::write` may cause HTTP header and body sent in multiple packets ).

 `SpeedTestServer` and `SpeedTestClient` demonstrate how to use `HttpResponse::writeSingle`.